Trip Summary and Itinerary Map

 Gondar was the home of Kings and Queens of Ethiopia for about two centuries.
 The city was the first capital of the Ethiopian empire that began in 1632 with the reign of Fasilidas.

-Visit Debre Birhan Silassie church, rewarding for its magnificent murals adorning the roof and the walls of the church.
+Visit Debre Birhan Selassie church, rewarding for its magnificent murals adorning the roof and the walls of the church.
 Like many Eastern Orthodox churches, Debre Birhan has an unassuming stone-and-brick exterior with double-arched entrance door and two-tiered thatched roof.
-Once you enter, angles shine on you with light and colour.
-Interior walls and ceiling are fully covered by painted images of winged faces (angels) with big eyes and the walls depict biblical scenes and saints.
+Once you enter, angels shine on you with light and colour.
+The interior walls and ceiling are fully covered by painted images of angels with big eyes and the walls depict biblical scenes and saints.

 Day 7: Lalibela

-A morning flight takes you to Lalibela, one of Ethiopia's most remarkable destinations and a UNESCO World Heritage site.
-At the end of the 12th and beginning of the 13th centuries King Lalibela of the Zaghwe dynasty built a series of rock hewn churches in this spot, calling it New Jerusalem.
-Physically shaped from the rock in which they stand, these towering edifices seems to be a superhuman creation in scale, workmanship and concept.
+An early morning flight takes you to Lalibela, one of Ethiopia's most remarkable destinations and a UNESCO World Heritage site.
+At the end of the 12th and beginning of the 13th centuries, King Lalibela of the Zaghwe dynasty built a series of rock hewn churches in this spot, calling it New Jerusalem.
+Carved from the rock in which they stand, these towering edifices seems to be a superhuman creation in scale, workmanship and concept.
 11 churches in the town are named after the King.

 A short drive outside the town sits Mezena Lodge, one of Lalibela's finest accommodation options offering stunning views out of Lalibela.